Functions#

 file – the file that emitted the message, usually the

-identifierfunction – the function that emitted the message
+__FILE__identifierfunction – the function that emitted the message

 line – the line from that the message was emitted, usually

-object – the object this message relates to, or
+__LINE__object – the object this message relates to, or

-if nonemessage_string – a message string
+Noneif nonemessage_string – a message string

-- debug_print_stack_trace() None #
+- debug_print_stack_trace() None#

 If libunwind, glibc backtrace or DbgHelp are present a stack trace is printed.

-- debug_remove_log_function(func: Callable[[DebugCategory, DebugLevel, str, str, int, Object, DebugMessage, Any], None] | None = None) int #
+- debug_remove_log_function(func: Callable[[DebugCategory, DebugLevel, str, str, int, Object, DebugMessage, Any], None] | None = None) int#

 Removes all registered instances of the given logging functions.